uvarc/rc-learning/content/notes/slurm-from-cli/section1.md

 weight: 10
 toc: true
 menu:
-    rivanna-slurm-edited:
+    slurm-from-cli:
 ---

-# Resources and Partitions
+## Resources and Partitions

 An HPC **job** is a description of the resources required, any preparatory steps such as loading [modules](https://www.rc.virginia.edu/userinfo/rivanna/software/modules/) or otherwise setting up an environment, and the commands to run the software, along with any postprocessing that may be appropriate.